f-corvaro/PyAnsys-Engineering-Simulation-Course/README.md

   as web development, data science, artificial intelligence, and scientific computing.

   In Python, an **interpreter** is used instead of a compiler.
 An interpreter executes the code line by line, translating it into machine code at runtime.
 This is different from a compiler, which translates the entire source code into machine code before execution.

+  ### High-Level and Low-Level Languages

+  Machine language consists of binary code (0s and 1s) that is directly executed by a computer's CPU.
+Assembly language is more readable than machine language and uses mnemonic codes to represent machine-level instructions.
+High-level languages, such as Python, are closer to human languages and abstract away the complexities of the hardware, making them easier to read, write, and maintain.

   ### Compilers vs. Interpreters